Application Information

 UtahID & Submittable Information

 • You will need to create a UtahID account before creating and using a Submittable account.
 You must be signed into your UtahID account each time you use Submittable.
+If you have applied for a UDAF grant via Submittable, please use the UtahID account that you have already set up to log in to your Submittable account.

 • You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.